giove91/multi-table-tournament/guide.md

 ### Add results

 When a match is completed, you can add its result in the match page.
-You need to provide the score of both teams.
+You need to provide the score of both teams (even when a score is 0), otherwise the result is not taken into account.
 The team with the highest score gets the match victory; if the two teams are tied, they get half a victory each.
 In the tournament scoreboard, teams are ranked based on the number of victories, and then (in case of ties) based on the sum of the scores.

-You can optionally add individual results for a match.
+You can optionally add player results for a match.
-This means that some of the players get points, which count for the individual scoreboard.
+This means that some of the players get points, which count for the player scoreboard.
 The sum of the scores of the players of a team (in a given match) need not be equal to the score of the team for that match.